WHO chief links indifference to the crisis in Tigré to racism | World

 The conflict in Ethiopia has serious implications beyond its national borders and could contribute to destabilizing the region – the country borders Sudan, South Sudan, Uganda, Kenya, Somalia, Djibouti and Eritrea.

-Both sides of the conflict have been accused of abuses by the United Nations (UN).
+Both sides of the conflict have been accused of abuse by the United Nations (UN).

 The Ethiopian government spokeswoman reacted to Tedros’ remarks, calling them unethical.
 She also accused leaders in Tigré of looking for pretexts to avoid a peace agreement.